Lab Members

 Gloria Baxter

 Gloria's research is directed at mining RNA transcriptome data to investigate human retrovirus-host cell interactions.
 Gloria actively collaborates with Heather Hanson on her research.
 Gloria was an undergraduate student at The College of St. Scholastica.
-She has competed and was awarded individual fellowship support from the NIH to pursue her doctoral research.
+She has competed and was awarded individual fellowship support from the NIH and the IMV Training Program to pursue her doctoral research.
 Email: baxte258@umn.edu

 William Arndt

 Bill is multifaceted having a wide array of technical and conceptual expertise in many aspects of the lab's ongoing research.
 His main passion lies in the analysis of human retrovirus particle morphology and maturation through the use of cyro-electron microscopy and tomography (cryo-EM/ET) in order to obtain high-resolution structural information regarding virus structure and function.
 Bill was an undergraduate student at the University of Minnesota.
-He competed and was awarded fellowship support from the IMVTraining Program.
+He competed and was awarded fellowship support from the IMVTraining Program as well as an individual NIH F31 fellowship..
 Bill is co-mentored by Dr. Wei Zhang.
 Email: arndt255@umn.edu

 Shuyu Meng